 The Barrow Way walk starts from Lowtown in County Kildare just west of Dublin.
 The first stage of the walk is leading you into the town of Monasterevin.
-The trail follows the raised banks of the Barrow Canal and offers you picturesque views of the Irish countryside.
+The trail follows the Barrow Canal’s raised banks and offers you picturesque views of the Irish countryside.
 The first stretch covers the historic ruins of the fortress of Dunamase, the scenic countryside views of Hill of Allen, and the Wicklow Mountains.
 Overnight near Monasterevin.

 Stage 2: Monasterevin to Athy

 Stage two of the trail will take you from Monasterevin to the heritage town of Athy.
-Athy was developed in the 13th-century by the Anglo-Normans to secure the river crossing and has a number of interesting heritage walks.
-The walking trail also covers many points of architectural interest like quaint bridges and traditional houses along the way.
+Athy was developed in the 13th-century by the Anglo-Normans to secure the river crossing and has several interesting heritage walks.
+The walking trail also covers many architectural interest points like quaint bridges and traditional houses along the way.

 Stage 3: Athy to Carlow

-From Athy, we will join the Barrow river and this track will pass through the county of Carlow Along this stretch you will pass many interesting old mills and lifting bridges before you reach the historic town of Carlow.
-Carlow is the largest town on River Barrow, make sure you check out the Castle and Cathedrale while in town.
+From Athy, we will join the Barrow river, and this track will pass through the county of Carlow Along this stretch you will pass many interesting old mills and lifting bridges before you reach the historic town of Carlow.
+Carlow is the largest town on River Barrow, make sure you check out the Castle and Cathedral while in town.
 Overnight in Carlow.

 Stage 4: Carlow to Bagenalstown